A virtual credit card makes it easy to pay for online purchases without exposing your credit card account to hackers and data breaches.

 The STACK Card can be added to Apple, Samsung, Fitbit, and Google Pay digital wallets.

-Fees: There is no monthly or annual fee.
-To avoid the foreign exchange fees, you must use your card to make purchases of at least $350 per calendar month.
+Fees: There is a $7.99 monthly fee if you don’t spend at least $350 each month.
+Also, to avoid foreign exchange fees, you must use your card to make purchases of at least $350 per calendar month.

 Transaction limits: $20,000 maximum card balance; $2,500 maximum per bill payment or POS; $500 maximum per ATM transaction.